survivejs/webpack-book/manuscript/building_with_webpack/02_splitting_bundles.md

 If you maintain strict separation between `dependencies` and `devDependencies`, you can make webpack pick up your `vendor` dependencies automatically based on this information.
 You avoid having to manage those manually then.

 Instead of having `['react']`, we could have `Object.keys(require('./package.json').dependencies)`.
 That can be filtered and adjusted further if needed depending on how dynamic solution you want.
+The problem is that this approach can bring unused dependencies to the vendor bundle.

 A better way to handle this is to use `CommonsChunkPlugin` and its `minChunks` parameter.
 In addition to a number and certain other values, it accepts a function.
 This makes it possible to deduce which modules are external without having to perform a lookup against *package.json*.
 To adapt Rafael De Leon's solution from [Stack Overflow](http://stackoverflow.com/a/38733864/228885), you could end up with code like this: